Digging In: Farm Health & Safety Week - Pesticide and Chemical Safety

 Definitely having a good written program, making sure that existing, as well as, any new employees that come on, recognize that the company has a good preventative program.
-That includes, how to use pesticide safely, how to store them safely, what to do in case of an accidental exposure, not only to protect the environment, but, especially, themselves coworkers, personal protective equipment is a must.
+That includes, how to use pesticides safely, how to store them safely, and what to do in case of an accidental exposure, not only to protect the environment but, especially, themselves coworkers, personal protective equipment is a must.
 Employers must provide this and employees must also utilize said equipment when it's needed and then keep the communication open, documenting things that happen at all times and, I believe, then these hazards can in fact be controlled.

 Bruce Droz (07:44):